Formatli

 Vague subject lines.
 “Important Update” is not a subject line.
 “New PTO Policy Starting July 1” is.
 The subject line should let someone file the memo correctly without reading the body.

 Making it too long.
 A memo that runs three or four pages is a report pretending to be a memo.
-If you can’t trim it to one or two pages, change the format.
-Write a brief memo that summarizes the key points and attach the full details as a separate document.
+Write a one-page memo that summarizes the key points, and attach the full details separately.

 Including a greeting or sign-off.
 Memos are not letters.
 The structured header replaces the greeting, and the FROM line replaces the signature.
-Adding “Dear Colleagues” or “Best, Sarah” makes the document look like you’re unfamiliar with the format.
+Adding “Dear Colleagues” or “Best, Sarah” signals unfamiliarity with the format.

 Free Memo Template Download#